sjnakib/portfolio-v3/specification.md

 - **Structure & Layout**:
   - **Position**: Sticky navigation bar fixed at the top of the viewport
   - **Left Section**:
-    - Portfolio owner's name or custom logo in SVG format
+    - Site domain name "sjnakib" in a stadium-shaped border as logo
-    - Hover animation with subtle scale-up (transform: scale(1.05)) or color shift
+    - Hover animation with subtle scale-up (transform: scale(1.05)) and color shift matching the site theme
+    - Stadium shape uses border-radius with elongated sides for distinctive appearance
     - Links to homepage (/)
   - **Center Section**:
     - Navigation links ("Home", "My Projects", "Academic", "About Me")